Pinned Mesh Systems

 1

-Scaling removes loose material and prepares the slope face for mesh installation.
+Remove loose blocks and overhangs, trim vegetation, and prepare the slope face for full mesh contact.

 2